GfSE/SAF-Specification/viewpoints/System-Requirement-Viewpoint.md

 * What are the Functional Requirement(s) imposed on the SOI?
 * What are the Exchange Requirement(s) imposed on the SOI?
 * What are the Requirement(s) of environmental condition(s) imposed on the SOI?
+* What are the interface requirements regarding bandwidth, data throughput and latency?
 ## Presentation
 A System Requirement Table (RVTM) featuring
 * unique requirement ID, text and attributes